tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 To run this solution please do the following...

+You only need to do this first part if you are changing your Kubernetes configuration...

     kubectl config get-contexts
     kubectl config use-context <default>
     kubectl config current-context

+Once you have setup the client to point to the desired Kubernetes server, please do the following...

     kubectl delete all --all -n logicapp-dev; \
         kubectl delete namespace logicapp-dev; \
         kubectl create -f load-balancer-solution1.yaml